 Discussion

-This study has shown that conducting an RCT to test a visual arts intervention within stroke rehabilitation was feasible, that recruitment and retention were comparable to other stroke rehabilitation trials that we have conducted4041, and that preference for art may influence study retention. indicated that expected changes in the nominated primary outcome were not realised, but that positive affect, and self-efficacy for art. may be improved highlighted within our earlier qualitative work.
+Conducting an RCT to test a visual arts intervention within stroke rehabilitation was feasible.
+Recruitment and retention were comparable to other stroke rehabilitation trials 40,41, however preference for art may influence study retention.
+The study was not designed to definitively evaluate effectiveness, but indicated that expected changes in the nominated primary outcome were not realised, but that positive affect and self-efficacy for art, may be improved.

 Recruitment and retention

-29% of admitted stroke survivors, recruitment was as anticipated from pre-existing art programmes. in the studynegatively recruitment However, the 20% (n=8) drop-out rate at T2 in the intervention group was high and, and scores were high for those dropping out and preference scores show most were ambivalent about receiving the art intervention.
-Theirsuggest they These factors require consideration at the screening and recruitment phase to ensure better retention in a full trial.
-Incorporating preference for group allocation into the trial design, may therefore be appropriate, and would allow for statistical evaluation of effects of preference on outcomes42.
+At 29%, recruitment reflected previous art programmes, suggesting participation in the study did not negatively influence recruitment.
+The 20% drop-out rate at T2 (n=8/41) for CEI was high and, and baseline scores were high for those dropping out.
+Most were ambivalent about art participation, possibly perceiving little need to participate.
+Findings indicate incorporating preference for group allocation into trial design, may enhance retention, and facilitate evaluation of preference on outcomes42.

-Refusal to complete outcome measures at T2 and T3 was another reason for loss of data.
-The test battery was long and participants viewed many tests as repetitive.
-The Recovery Locus of Control Scale and the Trait Hope Scale were particularly difficult for participants to complete, even at baselin Although we used multiple imputation to replace missing data, the low completion rates for these measures may have influenced findin A full trial would clearly require fewer measures to evaluate only the most relevant outcomes.
+Completion rates on some measures were low.
+The test battery was long and considered repetitive.
+A full trial should include fewer measures, examining only salient outcomes highlighted by this study.

 Group participation

-Our The potential impact of the CEI on social participation supports these findings and confirms that social participation is important.
-However tdyhe difficulty we had running groups limited opportunities for relationships between survivorssurvivors.
-Despite this, SIS SP, supporting the hypothesis that aSeveral qualitative studies conducted with people experiencing stroke and other long-term conditions indicate that social interaction is a mechanism by which art participation may enhance well-being 14,17,43-45. and may have negatively influenced potential intervention effects.
-The finding suggests that a full trial should randomise by clusters or use stepped wedge design to ensure sufficient participants at individual sites to run groups.
+Our difficulty running groups limited opportunities for interaction between survivors.
+Despite this, change in SIS Social Participation was greater for the CEI group, supporting the hypothesis that art participation may enhance well-being via social interaction 14,17,43-45.
+A large-scale trial should randomise by clusters to ensure sufficient participants at individual sites to run groups.
+This design would facilitate evaluation of effects of group and individual sessions, and more robustly evaluate impact on social participation.

 Potential Effects